kumarpriyanshu2k2/ROS_M1_MAC_Multipass/README.md

 ![Screenshot 2022-05-20 at 8 32 09 PM](https://user-images.githubusercontent.com/93030904/169556586-282f1253-605e-4ae2-bbb1-228115ea2eb9.jpg)

-5. Enter your instances ip address in the server
+5. Enter your instance's ip address in the server field

 ![image](https://user-images.githubusercontent.com/93030904/169557482-f60ddc63-3811-4d57-b7d9-820453c8c2a1.png)

-6. login into your instance using the password you created
+6. login into your instance using the password you created in your instance

 ![Screenshot 2022-05-20 at 8 34 46 PM](https://user-images.githubusercontent.com/93030904/169557648-204b68bd-b088-4549-980f-da6ec68c1c93.jpg)